d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

         success_handler: App\Security\OAuthJwtSuccessHandler # This is our custom handler // [!code ++]
 ```

-Now, when the user logs in with Google, the backend sends the JWT token to the frontend using the `postMessage` API.
-The frontend can now store the JWT token in the `localStorage` and use it to authenticate with the API.
+Now, when a user logs in using Google, the backend sends the JWT token to the frontend using the `postMessage` API.
+The frontend can then store the JWT token in the `localStorage` and use it to authenticate with the API.

 ```ts
 // src/stores/auth.ts